 On my first Alaska cruise, I left the tripod at home and only took a monopod.
-My reasoning was that the boat would probably move and vibrate and the tripod would conduct that vibration to the camera.
-Having a forward cabin, this proved not to be a problem.
-On the other hand, what was a problem was having to constantly hold the monopod, then set it down where nobody would trip over it, then pick it up again became quite an annoyance.That said, one of the biggest short comings of monopods is that they don’t stand on their own; at least mine, and most, don’t.
+My reasoning was that the boat would vibrate too much and the tripod would conduct that vibration to the camera.
+Having a forward cabin, vibration wasn’t a problem.
+On the other hand, what was a problem was having to constantly hold the monopod or lay everything down where nobody would trip over it became quite an annoyance.That said, one of the biggest short comings of monopods is that they don’t stand on their own; at least mine, and most, don’t.
 As a result, its difficult to do things that require both hands away from the camera without finding a place to put the camera down.

 As with most things, there’s a whole lot more to consider than what I’ve covered here.
 Details will obviously vary from photographer to photographer depending on your specific kit and vision.
 Though I hope I’ve laid out some broad strokes that can be useful for starting to plan around if you’re a serious photographer going on a regular Alaskan cruise.